umakantsharmacedcoss/developer-documentation/source/includes/_plugin_permissions.md

 To determine if a user has a specific permission, use Mautic's security service which can be obtained from the [factory service](#factory-service) via `$this->factory->getSecurity()`.

 As suggested above, Mautic uses a special permission notation to refer to a specific permission.
 For core bundles, `bundleName:permissionLevel:permission` is used.
-For addons, append `addon:`, i.e. `addon:bundleName:permissionLevel:permission`. `addon:` tells Mautic to look for the permission class in the addons/ directory and `MauticAddons` namespace.
+For plugins, append `plugin:`, i.e. `plugin:bundleName:permissionLevel:permission`. `plugin:` tells Mautic to look for the permission class in the plugins/ directory and `MauticPlugin` namespace.

-The permission level and permissions are set by the core bundle or addon.
+The permission level and permissions are set by the core bundle or plugin.
 For example, Mautic's core UserBundle has `users` and `roles` levels with `view`, `edit`, `create`, `delete` and `full` permissions for each.

  To check if a user has permission to edit roles, use `$this->factory->getSecurity()->isGranted('user:roles:edit');`